 The press is a key component of accountability.
-Delegates at the UN are supposed to represent the opinions and interests of their countries and its citizens, and the reporting of the press corps allows the general public to check on their representatives and exercise influence on them as necessary.
+Delegates at the UN represent the opinions and interests of their countries and its citizens, and the reporting of the press corps allows the general public to check on their representatives and exercise influence on them as necessary.
 Additionally, media organizations can magnify the voice of underrepresented or oppressed groups, such as minorities, by providing them with a platform to speak.
 Through investigative journalism, media organizations can spotlight issues that might otherwise be overlooked.

 Please click here to learn more about the characteristics of an MMUN Press Corps reporter.